 The Company welcomes the recognition by the New CGRs that the mere fact a director has served on a board for a substantial period, does not necessarily mean they cannot be effective or independent.
-Mr Norman Mel Ashton, Gryphon's Chairman has now served on the Gryphon Board for over eleven years and continues to provide a valuable, independent contribution to Board activities.
-However, the Company has adopted the New CGRs recommendation that the independence of a director who have served for more than ten years shall be "regularly assessed" and the Company's Board and Executive Charter requires an assessment every six months where this is the case.
+Mr Norman Mel Ashton, Gryphon's Chairman has now served on the Gryphon Board for over twelve years and continues to provide a valuable, independent contribution to Board activities.
+However, the Company has adopted the New CGRs recommendation that the independence of a director who has served for more than ten years shall be "regularly assessed" and where this is the case the Company's Board and Executive Charter requires an assessment every six months or as often as deemed appropriate by the board.